The Return of the Living Dead: Plot

 With Frank and Freddy showing signs of becoming zombies themselves, Burt has them locked in the chapel, accompanied by Tina when she refuses to abandon Freddy.
-Freddy soon attempts to eat Tina, prompting Burt, Ernie, and Spider to rescue her by reopening the chapel and blinding Freddy with a strong acid.
+Freddy soon attempts to eat Tina, prompting Burt, Ernie and Spider to rescue her by reopening the chapel and blinding Freddy with a strong acid.
 Frank manages to escape during the chaos and, still having control over his mind, commits suicide by climbing into the cremator.
-Burt and Spider flee the mortuary in a police car, but the large number of zombie forces, now led by Trash, force Burt to leave Ernie and Tina behind.
-Ernie and Tina hide in the mortuary's attic, while a blinded Freddy attempts to break in.

-Burt and Spider manage to get back inside the warehouse where they find Casey and Chuck.
-After incapacitating the basement zombie, whom Spider names "Tarman," Burt attempts to contact the police but learns they are massacred by the zombies after being overrun.
-Burt then decides to call the number on the military drums, which reaches military officer Colonel Glover.
-Notified that the zombies have taken over the area, Glover has the town destroyed by nuclear artillery on the morning of July 4, effectively killing Burt and the other survivors.
+Burt and Spider flee the mortuary in a police car but are forced back by the overwhelming number of zombies, now led by Trash.
+They eventually regroup with Chuck and Casey at the warehouse after escaping Tarman.
+Burt attempts to contact the police, only to learn they have been massacred after being overrun.
+He then decides to call the number on the military drums, which reaches military officer Colonel Horace Glover.
+Notified that the zombies have taken over the area, Glover orders the town destroyed by nuclear artillery on the morning of July 4, apparently killing Burt and the remaining survivors.

-In the wake of the nuclear strike on Louisville, Colonel Glover is heard telling his commanding officer that everything went as planned and that the results could not be more positive.
+In the wake of the nuclear strike on Louisville, Colonel Glover tells his commanding officer that everything went as planned and that the results could not be more positive.
 Only a small area was destroyed, he says, and casualties are limited.
-Unbeknownst to him, however, fires from the nuclear explosion are releasing trioxin into the atmosphere just as the crematorium had, now over a much wider area.
-As he speaks, the toxic rain falls once more, and zombies are heard screaming in their graves, indicating that the invasion is about to begin again.
+Unbeknownst to him, however, fires from the nuclear explosion release Trioxin into the atmosphere just as the crematorium had, now over a much wider area.
+As he speaks, toxic rain begins falling once more, and zombies are heard screaming in their graves, indicating that the invasion is about to begin again.